Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 view_layer (ViewLayer, 不会为 None) 。 In which view layer the new overrides should be instantiated

-reference (ID，可选) 。 Another ID (usually an Object or Collection) used to decide where to instantiate the new overrides
+reference (ID，可选) 。 Another ID (usually an Object or Collection) used todecide where to instantiate the new overrides

 返回：New overridden local copy of the root ID